 You need to keep in mind that the rated capacity written in the product description is the maximum suction capacity.
 No electronic device can work with 100% efficiency.
 So, it is better to select a higher suction capacity than the calculated figure.
 For a room dimension mentioned above, you may need an 1100 cubic meters/ hr chimney to cook very efficiently without any problem.
-This Hindware 60cm 1200 m3/hr Auto Clean Chimney on amazon may fulfill your need.
+The Hindware 60cm 1200 m3/hr Auto Clean Chimney may fulfill your need.

 Length of Duct and number of Bends

 A duct is an integral part of a ducted chimney.
-The blower motor inside chimney sucks the dirty air to remove it outside through this duct.
+The blower motor inside the chimney sucks the dirty air to remove it outside through this duct.
 The length of the duct depends upon the placement of the stove and exhaust location on the wall.
-More complicated is the duct path, more the bends you may require.
+The more complicated is the duct path, the more bends you may require.
 More bends may affect the suction force by the chimney as there are more restrictions on the flow of air.
 Depending on the chimney installation height, the length of the duct can be set accordingly.

-So, it is recommended to select shorter duct length with fewer bends for efficient working for the chimney.
+So, it is recommended to select a shorter duct length with fewer bends for efficient working for the chimney.
 Ductless chimneys do not have such complications.
 Compare ductless and ducted chimneys to understand more differences between the two.

 Provision for Operation & Maintenance